Tenchi2xh/Scurses/readme.md

 $ sbt onions/run
 ```

+Be sure that your terminal is resized big enough, scrolling is not supported yet.

 Goal is to provide an API full of widgets to make it really easy for users to quickly set up a dashboard to monitor their services in the terminal (graphs, histograms, logs, etc.)

 ### How to use